great-expectations/great_expectations/docs_rtd/guides/how_to_guides/configuring_datasources/how_to_configure_sorting_in_data_connectors.rst

     numeric_example/test_555.csv

 **Note** : In our example, the ``base_directory`` is set to ``../``.
-If we are running this Notebook in the same folder as Great Expectations home directory (ie ``great_expectations/``), GE will begin looking for the files in the parent directory.
+If we are running this Notebook in the same folder as Great Expectations home directory (ie ``great_expectations/``), GX will begin looking for the files in the parent directory.

 1. **Load or create a DataContext**